 A great way to provide a clear purpose for students’ reading of paired texts is to share the pairing questions with them in advance of their reading.

 As students read each text, consider having them take notes on the significant details that relate to the pairing questions.
 Then, have them respond to a pairing prompt or question in writing.
 This will give students a great start on the brainstorming for an extended essay or even a class discussion.
-Feel free to download our paired texts graphic organizer and tailor it to your own classroom needs.
+Feel free to download our paired texts graphic organizer that is linked at the bottom of this article, and tailor it to your own classroom needs.

 Here's an example of using Paired Texts: